-As I try to write an opening line, the GenXer in me can't stop hearing Steve Perry singing Journey in my ear..."Just a small-town girl... living in a lonely world.
-She took the midnight train going anywhere."
-That was me; I grew up in a small town in far northern Wisconsin and spent most of my teen years doing everything I could to build out my resume so I could get a ticket out into the great big world.
+I grew up in a small town in far northern Wisconsin and spent most of my teen years doing everything I could to build out my resume so I could get a ticket out into the great big world.
 It all seemed so far away in those days before the internet, where school was an hour bus ride away, there was one almost-rock station, and only one or two tv channels (three on a REALLY good weather day!).
 I had the opportunity of summer visits with generous relatives in California and Colorado, and these experiences only whetted my appetite for more.
-I worked every summer, at least two jobs and sometimes three, to build my experience and, of course, make some money to support my dreams.
+I worked at least two jobs every summer and sometimes three to build my experience and, of course, make some money to support my dreams.
 Eventually, I became so impatient waiting that I decided to spend my high school senior year as a Rotary exchange student!
 That year in Brazil was one of the most formative of my life, and Rotary Clubs who supported me (Eagle River, WI, and Sertãozinho, SP) and four amazing families who hosted me cannot begin to know how grateful I am, and how much I owe to, that experience.
 And, of course, my mom for supporting her restless 16-year-old in such a big, and I am sure terrifying, adventure.

 Fascinated by human behavior, I obtained a bachelor's degree in Psychology from St. Norbert College in De Pere, Wisconsin.
-Not ready for grad school, I spent several years working across industries looking for my niche.
-Throughout these organizations, it stood out to me that I was regularly seeing the same issues rear their heads, regardless of the industry, and I decided I wanted to better prepare myself to be in a position to address those issues.
+Not ready for grad school, I spent several years working in roles across industries (insurance, banking, manufacturing) looking for my niche.
+Throughout these organizations, it stood out to me that I was regularly seeing the same issues rear their heads regardless of the industry, and I decided I wanted to better prepare myself to be in a position to address those issues.
 So I went back to school and got my master's degree in Industrial-Organizational (I/O) Psychology from the University of Wisconsin, Oshkosh.

-I loved what I was learning in that program so much (thanks to Dr. Steve Jex and Dr. Gary Adams), including being completely enamored after taking an Aging in Work course with the incredible Dr. Susan McFadden, I decided to continue my studies and pursued doctoral work in I/O and Industrial Gerontology, the study of aging at work, at The University Akron in Akron, Ohio.
+I loved what I was learning in that program so much, including being completely enamored after taking an Aging in Work course, I decided to continue my studies and pursued doctoral work in I/O Psych and Industrial Gerontology, the study of aging at work, at The University Akron in Akron, Ohio.
 Working with the incomparable Dr. Harvey Sterns, I completed a graduate certificate in Gerontology.
-Somewhat unfortunately, while I completed the four years of coursework and comprehensive exams, I am also forever ABD (all-but-dissertation).
-My dissertation work was based on a project at Creative Action LLC where I was a Program Director and Senior Research Associate building a virtual bio-psycho-social aging training program for the federal prison system, which we tested in multiple states.
-Unfortunately, some of the data I needed to answer my primary questions was not included when our content was transferred online (gah!).
-It wasn't fixable after the fact, and a subsequent series of major life crises got in the way of me re-working what I did have into something else.
+Somewhat unfortunately, while I completed the four years of coursework and passed my comprehensive exams, my status is ABD (all-but-dissertation).
+My dissertation work was based on a project building a virtual bio-psycho-social aging training program for the federal prison system, which was implemented and tested in multiple states.
+Unfortunately, some of the data I needed to answer my primary questions was not included when our content was transferred online in those days when we had to hire external companies to create online surveys (gah!).
+It wasn't fixable after the fact, and a subsequent series of major life crises got in the way of me re-working what I did have into something else during the required timeframe.
 And still, I include it because that training and experience have also significantly shaped who I am today.

 I was immensely fortunate to spend over a decade working in, for, and alongside local communities and community leaders, mostly in Akron, specifically work that often required taking the lead from communities marginalized by our society.
 The community gifted me incredible grace and guidance, particularly the Black women who helped me learn from the sometimes painful mistakes I made as a white woman doing this work.
 These years further opened my heart and mind to different ways of doing the work, in ways that influence me well beyond all that my formal experiences up to that point could.
 This hands-on anti-poverty, anti-racism, health equity, and social determinants of health-driven work changed me and my lens in immeasurable ways.
 I have far too many teachers in the community than I could ever begin to acknowledge and do justice.
 The very least I can do for all those who played a part in my unlearning and relearning is to continue to be open, find ways to do better, and help others along similar journeys.